joeyhodge/Gaming-History/3d-reengine/2021_03_31_introduction_to_macro_plugin_in.md

 * All Commands to a single Python Module
   * Emphasis on clarity
-    * e.g.: `import engine.cmds as cmds`, and all Macro Commands are available
+    * e.g. `import engine.cmds as cmds`, and all Macro Commands are available
 * Prevent Python run-time errors
   * Changed the specifications of the Tool function in RE ENGINE
   * Build error in Macro Method